18. The Aiyagari Model#

 Array(1., dtype=float64)

-Now we are ready to compute capital supply by households given wages and interest rates.
+The next function computes aggregate capital supply by households under policy \(\sigma\), given wages and interest rates.

 """